Myth: Hard Work Beats Depression

 Fact: Family History Is Not Destiny

-If depression appears in your family tree, you may have an elevated risk yourself.
-But that does not mean you are certain to develop the disorder.
+If depression appears in your family tree, you're more likely to get it too.
+But chances are you won't.
 People with a family history can watch for early symptoms of depression and take positive action promptly -- whether that means reducing stress, getting more exercise, counseling, or other professional treatment.

 Myth: Depression Is Part of Aging

-Most older people navigate the challenges of aging without becoming depressed.
+Most people navigate the challenges of aging without becoming depressed.
 But when it does occur, it may be overlooked.
-Seniors may hide their sadness or have different, vague symptoms: food just doesn't taste good anymore, aches and pains worsen, or sleep patterns change.
+Older people may hide their sadness or have different, vague symptoms: food just doesn't taste good anymore, aches and pains worsen, or sleep patterns change.
 Medical problems can trigger depression in seniors -- and depression can slow recovery from a heart attack or surgery.

 Fact: Depression Imitates Dementia

-In older adults, depression can be the root cause of memory problems, confusion, and in some cases, delusions.
+In seniors, depression can be the root cause of memory problems, confusion, and in some cases, delusions.
 Caregivers and doctors may mistake these problems for signs of dementia, or an age-related decline in memory.
 Getting treatment lifts the cloud for the majority of older people with depression.
-Psychotherapy is particularly useful for people who can't or don't want to take medication.
+Psychotherapy can also be a useful part of treatment for older adults with depression who may be coping with loss, medical illnesses, or other life changes.

 Myth: Talking Makes Things Worse